helm/helm/docs/helm/helm_inspect_chart.md

-      --cert-file string   verify certificates of HTTPS-enabled servers using this CA bundle --key-file string    identify HTTPS client using this SSL key file --keyring string     path to the keyring containing public verification keys (default "~/.gnupg/pubring.gpg") --repo string        chart repository url where to locate the requested chart --verify             verify the provenance data for this chart --version string     version of the chart.
+      --cert-file string   verify certificates of HTTPS-enabled servers using this CA bundle --key-file string    identify HTTPS client using this SSL key file --keyring string     path to the keyring containing public verification keys (default "~/.gnupg/pubring.gpg") --password string    chart repository password where to locate the requested chart --repo string        chart repository url where to locate the requested chart --username string    chart repository username where to locate the requested chart --verify             verify the provenance data for this chart --version string     version of the chart.
 By default, the newest chart is shown
 ```